kat-kel/gallicorpora-demo/README.md

 1. Figure out what would be the ideal model.

-    IIIf manifests usually have a data field that labels the document's language(s) and its date of publication.
+    IIIf manifests usually have data fields that label the document's language(s) and its date(s) of publication.
 This data is stored in a JSON format.

+    `IIIF manifest`
     ```
     metadata:
         label:  "Language"